wate-labs/wate/README.md

 Requests as descibe above are the building block of suite cases.
 Used in the context of a case requests have some additional functionality.

+> Case requests can also have a `delayed` property set which delays execution
+> in seconds.
+These requests are ran at the end of the suite.

 ###### Params

 Static values for requests can be defined as part of the `params` property.